ZqGao-NYU/SE-CloudLGU/api.md

 ### _Office Time Part_
 ### Create Office Time Slot
 **Send**
-- otDate: Date of the office hour (String MM/DD/YYYY)
+- otDate: Date of the office hour (String YYYY-MM-DD)
-- otStartTime: Start Time of the wanted office time (String MM/DD/YYYY hh:mm)
+- otStartTime: Start Time of the wanted office time (String hh-mm)
-- otEndTime: End time of the wanted office time (String MM/DD/YYYY hh:mm)
+- otEndTime: End time of the wanted office time (String hh-mm)
 - otLocation: Where to hold the office time.
 (String)
 - Professor_userID: Professor's userID (int sent from the backend during the login part)